Title: Program Assistant

 Children’s Institute prioritizes an integrated, team-based work approach and a flexible, collegial work environment while also embracing a sense of urgency in moving our mission forward.

 The Program Assistant coordinates and supports the successful implementation of Children’s Institute’s programmatic work by providing administrative and operational support.
-Early Works, a 10-year initiative launched in 2010, is underway in two Oregon communities, one rural and one urban.
-Early Works seeks to demonstrate a new approach to education and healthy development by connecting prenatal to age 5 services to an elementary school with the goal of improving school readiness, student achievement, and family engagement.
+Early Works, a 10-year initiative launched in 2010, is well established in two Oregon communities, one rural and one urban.
+Early Works seeks to demonstrate a new approach to education and healthy development by connecting prenatal to age 5 services to an elementary school with the goal of improving school readiness, student achievement, and improved family partnerships.
 The initiative is both data- and community-driven and has already been a catalyst for policy change.

-Additionally, we are launching a second initiative, Early School Success, which is designed to provide a blueprint for educators to better align and embed developmentally appropriate instructional practices from preschool through fifth grade.
+Additionally, we have launched a second initiative, Early School Success, which is designed to provide a blueprint for educators to better align and embed developmentally appropriate instructional practices from preschool through fifth grade.
 The initiative seeks to create proof points of high-quality preschool implementation with strong school connections and effective strategies to ensure gains are sustained through the elementary grades.